 If you simply want to start over, you can click either circle and press delete.

 Removing wrinkles can be a little challenging compared to removing a blemish.
 This is because the coverage is often larger and continuous.
 To remove or reduce wrinkles, repeat the same steps as above.
 But this time, drag the circle along the length of the wrinkle.
 If you want to completely remove the wrinkle, set the brush opacity to 100.
 Be mindful that removing all wrinkles can give a fake or unnatural look.
 For the wrinkles you keep, you may want to lessen their appearance by sliding the opacity a little further away from 100.
+As this woman has only beginning forehead lines, the removal is simple and nearly unnoticeable.

 Once you finish fixing the wrinkles and blemishes in your portrait, it’s time to apply the final touch - the soften skin effect.
 This effect has the potential to dramatically improve the look and quality of your image.
 It removes pores and fine lines, and gives an overall healthy skin look.